Luigi Giussani: Ideas

-One of Giussani's central themes is that Christian faith is, in its most primary and central form, the event of a relationship.
-Giussani stresses that Christianity began as a relationship with a particular individual, Jesus of Nazareth, and that the morals and theology of the Church are an outgrowth of this relationship.
-One of the central problems for faith in the modern world is that it has been subject to various reductions.
+One of Giussani's central themes is that Christian faith is, in its most primary and central form, a relationship.
+He emphasised that Christianity began as a relationship with a particular individual, Jesus of Nazareth, and that the morals and theology of the Church are an outgrowth of this relationship.

+Giussani believed that one of the central problems for faith in the modern world is that it has been subject to various reductions.
 Some people experience faith as merely an empty formalism completely focused on following moral rules.
 There is no longer a living relationship with the person of God, but instead a ritualistic attempt to meet standards.
 Similarly, faith is sometimes reduced to intellectualism or an attempt to rationally defend certain doctrinal positions.
 Although morals and doctrine are both important they are not the central event of faith.
 The central reality of faith is a relationship with Christ as He becomes visible within reality.

-Giussani also teaches that the principal goal of a Christian life is to grow in maturity in the relationship with God.
+Giussani also taught that the principal goal of a Christian life is to grow in maturity in the relationship with God.
 According to Giussani, this becomes possible when one sees all of reality as an incarnation of one's own individual relationship with God.
-Where some forms of Christianity attempt to grow in faith by emphasizing emotional intensity and sentiments (sentimentalism) and others by the rigours of moral perfectionism (moralism), Giussani teaches instead that maturity comes through a growing awareness that all of life's circumstances present an opportunity to better know God.
+Where some forms of Christianity attempt to grow in faith by emphasizing emotional intensity and sentiments (sentimentalism) and others by the rigours of moral perfectionism (moralism), he taught that maturity comes through a growing awareness that all of life's circumstances present an opportunity to better know God.

+Death

+Giussani died on 22 February 2005 at the age of eighty-three.
+He was interred in Milan's Cimitero Monumentale.

+Joseph Cardinal Ratzinger, (later Pope Benedict XVI), delivered the homily at his funeral, where he said of Giussani: "[H]e understood that Christianity is not an intellectual system, a packet of dogmas, a moralism; Christianity is rather an encounter, a love story; it is an event".
+Traces, the magazine of Communion and Liberation, published a retrospective issue on the life and work of Giussani in March 2005.